Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 • If the home is stable or not

-• Actions or failure that may illustrate the parents don’t have a proper parent-child relationship
+• Actions or failures that may illustrate the parents don’t have a proper parent-child relationship

 • Excuses the parents have for actions and failures to act

-Please note, the child’s preference on who they live with is not binding in court.
-There are many instances where a child does not have final say on which parent they live with or spend time with until they’ve reached the age of 18.
+Please note that a child’s preference on who they live with is not binding in court.
+In many instances, a child does not have the final say on which parent they live with or spend time with until they’ve reached the age of 18.

-If you’ve received a petition for modification or wish to send one, then it’s imperative you call Horak Law.
-It’s important you have legal representation ready before the final hearing and Matthew Horak of Horak Law can serve that role for you.
+If you’ve received a petition for modification or wish to send one, it’s imperative you call Horak Law.
+It’s essential that you have legal representation ready before the final hearing, and Matthew Horak of Horak Law can serve that role for you.
 With over ten years of experience, we can utilize all our resources, skills, and best efforts to ensure you receive a favorable result for your child custody modification case.

-Call Horak Law today at (713) 225-8000 to set up your first consultation in either The Woodlands or Houston, TX.
+With our free, confidential case reviews, you have nothing to lose by contacting us.
+Call Horak Law today at (713) 225-8000 to set up your free initial consultation in The Woodlands or Houston, TX.

 CASE REVIEW